 The Judge insisted that “the rights mentioned in this article are not limited to material and moral rights, but also includes psychological rights and feelings”.
 Assigning blame to Hezbollah for the current financial and political crisis, the Judge warned could ignite civil unrest, which Lebanon and the International Community have made significant efforts to extinguish.

-The Judge concluded that since he could not ban the US ambassador from speaking, he could bar the media from interviewing her for a year, and that any media violating this decision would be penalized with a one-year suspension and face a $200,00 fine.
+The Judge concluded that since he could not ban the US ambassador from speaking, he could bar the media from interviewing her for a year, and that any Lebanese media outlets or foreign media outlets operating in Lebanon violating this decision would be penalized with a one-year suspension and face a $200,00 fine.
 The Judge asked the Minister of Information to disseminate this decision to all media outlets.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.

 The decision made by the Judge of Urgent Matters in Tyre District clearly contracts expression by limiting freedom of the press and it was met with criticism from many quarters.
 For example, the Minister of Information which is the official authority responsible for handling media affairs, referred to the decision as “unacceptable” and said it violated freedom of the press although she later said her statement did not reflect the government’s stance.

 The decision came against the backdrop of Lebanon’s largest ongoing demonstrations for a year and as many activists had been summoned for investigations and even arrested for criticizing politicians on social and other media.
 Government critics are often accused of creating political strife and indictments based on laws pertaining to public order can have a chilling effect.
 The day after the ruling several local media expressed that they weren’t willing to abide by the decision, and one, LBCI Lebanon News called it a “non-binding and unenforceable decision which violates freedom of the press”.